 The Barrick overall approach to safety management includes the following components:

-- Core Beliefs; - Safety, health and environmental Policies; - Safety, health and environmental Standards; and - Safety and Environmental Management Systems.
+- Barrick Vision and Values; - Safety, health and environmental Policies; - Safety, health and environmental Standards; and - Safety, health, environmental and community relations Management Systems.

 Procedures, forms and checklists reside in the safety management system.

 The established procedures include: